dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 Eficode has stated their concern about how Terraform does not scale well for big organizations in their blogpost: [Outgrowing Terraform and adopting control planes](https://www.eficode.com/blog/outgrowing-terraform-and-adopting-control-planes).
 Terraform has proven to be a stable and reliable infrastructure tool for many years now, but it may not always be the best solution.
 New technologies get showcased, and new paradigms emerge.

 <!-- emerging paradigm -->
-Control planes are a new paradigm in the realm of DevOps and infrastructure management.
-Many of the technologies/tools leveraging the concept of control planes are still considered new and do not have many years of proven use.
-Even though many of the tools/systems look promising, it can be difficult to justify the investment in transitioning a DevOps infrastructure to this new paradigm.
+Control planes are a new paradigm in the realm of DevOps and infrastructure management [[source](https://www.eficode.com/blog/outgrowing-terraform-and-adopting-control-planes)].
+Many of the technologies/tools leveraging the concept of control planes are still new and do not have many years of proven use.
+Even though such tools/systems can look promising, it can be difficult to justify the investment in transitioning a DevOps infrastructure to this new paradigm.

 <!-- recommendation -->
 In order for Eficode to recommend customers to transition infrastructure managed by control planes instead of tools like Terraform, it is essential to know the implications of such changes and what kind of challenges such a change might bring.

-TODO:Det her skal skrive bedre

 The design and implementation presented in this paper is created and written by myself, and Eficode has not been part of it.
-This paper will present a prototype of universal control plane for handling software deployment and cloud resources.
-The prototype allows Eficode to get a better understanding of the implications transitioning to control-plane-based infrastructure-management.
+The prototype presented and discussed in this paper allows Eficode to get a better understanding of the implications transitioning to control-plane-based infrastructure-management.

 <!-- arguments for control planes / Crossplane ------------------------------------------------------